+Needle velocity was analyzed using data captured from the haptic device and the top-down camera.
 Figure 6 shows the hand tracking position and velocity from the top-down camera.
 The average insertion speed prior to reaching the tissue was 5.25 ± 3.73 mm/s.
 Once inside the tissue, the needle insertion speed exhibited a linear profile with a slope of 8.32 mm/s² and an intercept of -18.10 mm/s (R² = 0.96).
 The needle reached an average speed of 28.63 ± 1.43 mm/s at depth of 280 mm after passing through the simulated tissues.
 These findings align closely with values reported in the literature, validating the system’s accuracy and reliability [38].

+CONCLUSION

+This study presents a fully integrated simulation platform that enhances prostate brachytherapy (BT) training through the incorporation of haptic feedback, real-time ultrasound imaging, and multimodal operator tracking.
+The system addresses critical gaps in radiation oncology education by offering a risk-free, repeatable environment for trainees to practice, receive feedback, and improve their procedural skills over time.
+The results of our pilot evaluations demonstrate that the platform accurately simulates key elements of the BT procedure, including realistic force profiles, accurate needle trajectory tracking, and meaningful visual feedback.
+The close alignment of measured force and speed metrics with clinical data affirms the fidelity of the system.
+Moreover, the integration of gaze and hand tracking provides new dimensions of training insight, revealing cognitive engagement patterns.
+From an educational standpoint, the system enables standardized skill assessment using objective metrics such as insertion force variability, needle path deviation, gaze entropy, and hand tremor frequency.
+This facilitates formative assessment and longitudinal monitoring of resident progress.
+The machine learning framework further augments this capability by offering predictive scoring and automatic classification of expertise level, which could streamline feedback delivery and certification processes.